scrollmapper/bible_databases_deuterocanonical/md/2-baruch/2-baruch.md

 **[33:3]** And now if thou also forsakest us, it were good for us all to die before thee, and then that thou shouldst withdraw from us.'

-[34:And] I answered and said unto the people: 'Far be it from me to forsake you or to withdraw from you, but I will only go unto the Holy of Holies to inquire of the Mighty One concerning you and concerning Zion, if in some respect I should receive more illumination: and after these things I will return to you.'
+**[34:4]** And I answered and said unto the people: 'Far be it from me to forsake you or to withdraw from you, but I will only go unto the Holy of Holies to inquire of the Mighty One concerning you and concerning Zion, if in some respect I should receive more illumination: and after these things I will return to you.'

 **[35:1]** And I, Baruch, went to the holy place, and sat down upon the ruins and wept, and said: